active-interest/seo-ultimate/readme.txt

 	Open the editor, click the "Screen Options" tab in the upper-right-hand corner, and uncheck the "SEO Settings" checkbox.
 Note that the box's visibility is a per-user preference.

 * **Why did some of the textboxes disappear from the "SEO Settings" box?**
 	The "SEO Settings" fields are added by your modules.
-The "Title Tag" field is added by the Title Tag Rewriter module, the "Description" and "Keywords" fields are added by the Meta Editor module, etc. If you disable a module using the Module Manager, its fields in the "SEO Settings" box will be disabled too.
+The "Title Tag" field is added by the Title Tag Rewriter module, the "Meta Description" field is added by the Meta Description Editor module, etc. If you disable a module using the Module Manager, its fields in the "SEO Settings" box will be disabled too.
 You can re-enable the field in question by re-enabling the corresponding module.

 = Module FAQ =